netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 However, based on our experience with the system, Davis seems more like a sophisticated expert system that uses several hard-coded rules and correlations to detect issues, and less than a strictly speaking "machine learning engine".

-Of course Davis seems very valuable and is able to detect many common issues, however the same is achieved by Netdata stock alerts (the out-of-the-box alerts Netdata provides), which do not use AI by default.
+Of course Davis seems very valuable and is able to detect many common issues, however the same kind of issue detection is achieved by Netdata stock alerts (the out-of-the-box alerts Netdata provides), which do not use AI by default.

-On the UI, Dynatrace provides forecasting and anomaly detection, when asked to do so (so they require manual action).
-This looks more than a dashboard feature (i.e. perform some statistical analysis on the visible data), and less than real machine-learning behind the scenes.
+On the UI, when building custom dashboards, Dynatrace provides forecasting and anomaly detection, when asked to do so (is is a manual action).
+This looks more like a dashboard feature (i.e. perform some statistical analysis on the visible data), than real machine-learning training models in the background.

 ### Datadog